-On September 10, 2019, Jeanne Milliken Bonds shared an in depth presentation during the region’s Economic Development Day, focused on Opportunity Zones, Qualified Opportunity Funds, and examples of regional projects.
-Click here to view the slides: Unlocking Opportunity?
+Later that same year, Ms. Bonds shared an in-depth presentation during the region’s Economic Development Day focused on Opportunity Zones, Qualified Opportunity Funds, and examples of regional projects.
+Click here to view the slides.

 Treasury and IRS Issue Final Regulations on Opportunity Zones

-On Thursday December 20, the U.S. Treasury Department and the IRS issued final regulations regarding the implementation of the Opportunity Zones tax incentive.
+In December 2019 the U.S. Treasury Department and the IRS issued final regulations regarding the implementation of the Opportunity Zones tax incentive.
 The final rules provide clarity for Opportunity Funds and their eligible subsidiaries in determining qualification and levels of investment in Opportunity Zones.
 They also provide guidance on the types of capital gains that qualify for Opportunity Zone investments.
 Please click here to view the regulations, and click here to view FAQs.

 The White House Opportunity and Revitalization Council Opportunity Zones web page can be found here.